brusq-RH/hands_on_tower_150621/2-cred/README.md

 ### Create an Inventory

-Let’s get started with: The first thing we need is an inventory of your managed hosts.
+The first thing we need is an inventory of your managed hosts.
 This is the equivalent of an inventory file in Ansible Engine.
 There is a lot more to it (like dynamic inventories) but let’s start with the basics.

 You should already have the web UI open, if not: Point your browser to the URL you were given, similar to